antoinemcgrath/HearHerVoice/README.md

 WANTED

-10,000+ comments/tweets that are 95% hate speeches aimed at female identity groups.
-Datasets that are keyword occurences will not suffice.
+10,000+ comments/tweets which are 95% hate speech aimed at female identity groups.
+Datasets that based on keyword occurences will not suffice.

 --------